huahaiy/talks/conj2018/PITCHME.md

 Note:

-- People confuse perception with intelligence because many normally intellectual tasks can be solved as perceptual tasks in surprising ways.
+- People confuse perception with intelligence because many intellectual tasks can be solved as perceptual tasks in surprising ways.
 - For example, playing chess is normally considered a task that requires a lot of intelligence, logical reasoning, thinking ahead a lot of steps, and so on.
 - But that's not how chess masters solve it.
-- Chess masters turn the task into a perceptual one, where there's no reasoning involved, just pattern recognition.
+- Chess masters turn the task into a perceptual one, where there's not much reasoning involved, just pattern recognition.
-- A reporter asked Capablanca, considered one of the best chess player of all time, READ
+- For example, Capablanca, considered one of the best chess player of all time, READ
 - That's why master players can play with many people at the same time, walking around the room, look at the board and make a move almost immediately.
 - That's also how alphago solved Go, a much more complex game.
-- They have turn a search task into a perceptual task through training.
+- They have turn a search task into a perceptual task through extensive training.

 ---